Find a valuer

 Trainees who successfully complete the scheme may be offered a position in the Victorian Public Service, with competitive salary, excellent working conditions and personal and professional development opportunities.

 The form, covering letter and resume can be sent to email@example.com.
-Applications closed for 2017 on 17 March 2017.
+Applications close on 31 March 2018.

 Australian Property Institute